XactSystems/js-routing-bundle/README.md

 It allows you to easily intergrate the functionality of the FOSJsRoutingBundle into webpack modules.

 For Symfony 3.4, see the dedicated 3.4 branch https://github.com/XactSystems/js-routing-bundle/tree/3.4
-N.B.
-You need to access the repo directly and not use packagist for 3.4.

 Documentation
 -------------